silkyskyj/tir2vjoy/README.md

 This repository includes all original project files.
 The original [readme.html](readme.html) is included.

-The referenced vJoy project can also be found on [Github](https://github.com/BrunnerInnovation/vJoy).
+The referenced PPJoy project can also be found on [Github](https://github.com/elitak/PPJoy).

 ## What is it?